AmberAiwohi/my386blog/_posts/2023-03-27-superhero-eda.md

 image: /assets/images/supergirl.jpg
 ---
 # Introduction
-In my [last blog post](https://amberaiwohi.github.io/my386blog/2023/03/13/data-collection.html), I explained how I used web scrapping to gather data about the top 200 superhero movies.
+In my [last blog post](https://amberaiwohi.github.io/my386blog/2023/03/13/data-collection.html), I explained how I used web scrapping to gather data pertaining to the top 200 superhero movies.
 Since I now have a dataframe to work with, I'm excited to share how I used exploratory data analysis to learn more about these superhero movies and see if I can find any similarities or patterns.

 # Let's Explore (EDA)